AP NewsBreak: Pilot who crashed his own home had hangar code

 His wife and her 24-year-old son escaped as the two-story house became engulfed in flames, authorities said They had not disclosed how Youd gained access to the company plane.

-Youd took the plane out of a hanger at the small Spanish Fork-Springville Airport, where there are no air towers or traffic control monitoring of who takes off or lands, said airport manager Cris Child.
+Youd took the plane out of a hangar at the small Spanish Fork-Springville Airport, where there are no air towers or traffic control monitoring of who takes off or lands, said airport manager Cris Child.

 Van Sickle said he heard rumblings that Youd was having some marital problems but that he never fathomed he would do what he did.
 He was not aware of the domestic violence incident Sunday night or another one in April, he said.